 What Is A Root Canal Treatment?

 A root canal is a very common procedure that dentists use to try to save a dying tooth.
-During the procedure, your dentist will carefully remove infected and damaged pulp from the inside of the affected tooth thereby eliminating the source of the pain.
+During the procedure, your dentist will carefully remove infected and damaged pulp from the inside of the affected tooth.

 Reasons for Pain After A Root Canal